Cincinnati Bengals vs. Detroit Lions NFL Week 6 Odds, Plays and Insights - NewsBreak

 Check out odds, plays and more for the Cincinnati Bengals vs. Detroit Lions NFL Week 6 matchup on October 17, 2021.

-The Detroit Lions (0-5) will battle to end their five-game losing streak as they are 3.5-point underdogs against the Cincinnati Bengals (3-2) on Sunday, October 17, 2021 at Ford Field.
-The point total is 47.
+Oddsmakers expect the Detroit Lions (0-5) to put up a fight in their attempt to end their five-game losing streak, as they are just 3.5-point underdogs in a matchup against the Cincinnati Bengals (3-2) on Sunday, October 17, 2021 at Ford Field.
+The contest has a 47-point over/under.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter .